 CLICK HERE to view the presentation.April 18, 2016 / Written by: Julie Fletcher

 (Top row, left to right) Titan, Earth's moon, Europa and Enceladus.
 (Bottom row, left to right) Callisto, Charon, Ariel and lo.
 Image credit: NASA

-Yesterday, April 13, on NPR’s Morning Edition, Rory Barnes, member of the NAI University of Washington, VPL Team, talked about looking for life on alien moons.
+On April 13, 2016 on NPR’s Morning Edition, Rory Barnes, member of the NAI University of Washington, VPL Team, talked about looking for life on alien moons.

 “Finding a new planet that orbits a distant star isn’t such a big deal anymore — astronomers have discovered around 2,000.
 But no one knows if any of these planets has a moon.”

 CLICK HERE to listen to the podcast or to read the transcript.